huaminghuangtw/Deep-Work-Machine/README.md

 > _“People with clear, written goals, accomplish far more in a shorter period of time than people without them could ever imagine.” — Brian Tracy_

-Next, I write down my top goal for the next 30 minutes with [a thought-provoking question](https://huami.ng/lists/journal-prompt/#on-productivity) to create mental clarity before I start.
+Next, I write down my top goal for the next 30 minutes with [a thought-provoking question](https://huami.ng/lists/journal-prompt/#on-productivity) to create mental clarity.
 Why?
 Because [what you work on is far more important than how productively you work](https://huami.ng/notes/what-you-work-on-is-far-more-important-than-how-productively-you-work/).
 By deeply understanding my priorities, I can _refuse to_ feel rushed or in a hurry.

 <table align="center">
   <tr>